About loss of privilege

 Many things influence children’s behaviour.
-It’s always worth trying to work out why your child is behaving in a particular way.
+It’s always a good idea to think about why your child is behaving in a particular way.
 When you understand the reasons for your child’s behaviour, you’re better able to choose an appropriate response.

 Why use loss of privilege?

 If your child loses privileges as a consequence of challenging behaviour, it means your child has to take responsibility for their behaviour.
-This helps your child learn self-discipline.
+That’s because your child has chosen to behave that way while knowing what the consequence will be.
+This helps your child learn self-regulation.

 This will increase your child’s success in the short term – for example, in following rules at school.
 It will help your child in the long term too – for example, when they need to know the limits at work.